Tulsa World's Senior Living Expo set for Saturday

-The expo is Saturday, Aug.
-3, from 9 a.m. to 4 p.m. at Stoney Creek Hotel and Convention Center, 200 W. Albany St., in Broken Arrow.
+The annual event is from 9 a.m. to 4 p.m.
+Saturday at Stoney Creek Hotel and Convention Center, 200 W. Albany St., in Broken Arrow.
 Admission and parking are free.

 A shuttle service will take participants from their vehicles to the event’s entrance.